Managing club-based staff

 1. Support and commitment from the club

-Begin by holding discussions with all relevant staff and management to clarify the reasons you want volunteers.
+Begin by holding discussions with the board and committee members to clarify the reasons you want volunteers.
 Are you looking for volunteers in order to enhance the services that you provide, to strengthen your community involvement, to recruit potential sponsors, to enrich your exposure to certain communities, or several of these things at once?

 You may want to conduct a volunteer needs audit.
 The results of such an audit will highlight the type and amount of work that needs to be done to enable paid staff to concentrate on other core activities.

 Develop volunteer management policies and guidelines that cover the whole volunteer cycle, and have them approved by the executive committee.
 The guidelines should head off any potential future misunderstandings between staff and volunteers by clarifying roles and responsibilities.

 It’s important to acknowledge the role of the volunteer is to enhance and not replace paid staff work.

 2. The volunteer coordinator

-- Development of volunteer job descriptions
+- Develop volunteer job descriptions

-- Supervision, evaluation and formal recognition of volunteer contributions.
+- Supervise and recognise volunteer contributions.

 3. Volunteer Job Descriptions